Evelyn Fox Keller: Biography

 In 2007 Keller sat on the USA advisory board of FFIPP (Faculty for Israeli-Palestinian Peace-USA), a network of Palestinian, Israeli, and International faculty, and students, working for an end of the Israeli occupation of Palestinian territories and just peace.
 When she won the Israeli Dan David Prize in 2018, she publicly donated the award to human rights organizations.

+Evelyn Fox Keller died on September 22, 2023, in Cambridge, Massachusetts at the age of 87.

 Discussion of work

-She first encountered feminism as a discipline while attending a conference entitled "Women and the Scientific Profession."
+Keller first encountered feminism as a discipline while attending a conference entitled "Women and the Scientific Profession."
 At this conference, Erik Erikson and Bruno Bettelheim argued for more women in science based on the invaluable contributions a "specifically female genius" could make to science.
 Four years later, in 1969, she compiled an array of data on the experiences of women scientists and put together an argument about women in (or out of) science, based on "women's nature."
 She had been feeling disenchantment from her colleague publishing her team's work and she had not realized the reason behind it until she did her research.

 In 1974 Keller taught her first women's studies course.
 Shortly after, she was invited to give a series of lectures on her work.
-She had never shared her personal experiences of her story of what it was like for her as a woman becoming a scientist and this lecture marked the beginning of her work as a feminist critic of science.
+She had never shared what it was like for her as a woman becoming a scientist and this lecture marked the beginning of her work as a feminist critic of science.
 It raised three central questions that marked her research and writing over the next decade.

 One of her major works was a contribution to the book The Gender and Science Reader.
-Keller's article, entitled "Secrets of God, Nature, and Life" links issues in feminism back to the Scientific Revolution in the 17th century and the Industrial Revolution in the 18th century.
-In this work, she quotes Boyle.
-"It may seem an ingrateful and unfilial thing to dispute against nature, that is taken by mankind for the common parent of us all.
-But although it be as undutiful thing, to express a want of respect for an acknowledged parent, yet I know not, why it may not be allowable to question one, that a man looks upon but as a pretend one; and it appear to me, that she is so, I think it my duty to pay my gratitude, not to I know not what, but to that deity, whose wisdom and goodness...designed to make me a man." (pg.
-103) By Keller addressing Boyle's quote in this aspect, she alludes to how as soon as questionable aspects are displayed in nature, "nature" becomes "nature" and is then feminine.
+Keller's article, entitled "Secrets of God, Nature, and Life", links issues in feminism back to the Scientific Revolution in the 17th century and the Industrial Revolution in the 18th century.
+She quotes Boyle: "It may seem an ingrateful and unfilial thing to dispute against nature, that is taken by mankind for the common parent of us all.
+But although it be as undutiful thing, to express a want of respect for an acknowledged parent, yet I know not, why it may not be allowable to question one, that a man looks upon but as a pretend one; and it appear to me, that she is so, I think it my duty to pay my gratitude, not to I know not what, but to that deity, whose wisdom and goodness...designed to make me a man" (pg.
+103).
+By addressing Boyle's quote in this aspect, Keller suggests that as soon as questionable aspects are displayed in nature, "nature" becomes "nature" and is then feminine.